Welcome

 Samples representing my experience supporting production software in a scientific computing setting

-This portfolio contains samples that represent my professional experience supporting production software and promoting team knowledge share through documentation.
+This portfolio contains samples that represent my professional experience supporting production software and promoting knowledge share through documentation.

 There are two sections that represent my operational work experience: